Multiple Venue Petitions

 • The contracts between the employers and the beneficiary.

 • If a written contract does not exist, an explanation of the terms and conditions of the employment.

 USCIS warns that multiple-employer petitions filed by any petitioner that does not establish that it has been appointed to file the petition will be approved only for the period of time covering the petitioner’s direct employment of the artist.

 The national performing arts community continues to press for clarity regarding the documentation required to accompany petitions.
 In the meantime, following the guidance above may prevent petition rejections or time-consuming re-filing for engagements not included in a truncated petition approval.

 If an itinerary with multiple venues is involved, the itinerary should list confirmed dates (with or without contracts), dates under negotiation, dates in which presenters have expressed an interest, and even projected dates based on past experience and relationships.
 The attached documentation may include signed contracts, unsigned contracts, draft contracts, letters of intent, supporting emails, and any other means of documenting that a given date may occur.
 Many petitioners routinely add a few extra days to the end of the requested classification period to accommodate the unexpected or to enable the artist to wind down.
+Be sure that the classification dates you seek in the Form I-129 cover the full range of dates for all engagements; all other fields requesting information about the petitioner pertain only to the lead party filing the I-129 on all employers' behalf.
 The ability of any type of petitioner to proffer such an itinerary to USCIS is an additional incentive to cumulate all the information on a single petition, thus increasing the chances of a longer approval period.
 As noted in our section on Classification Periods, gaps of more than 45 to 60 days raise concerns and it is best to avoid lengthy gaps when possible, or to fully document the activity that will take place outside of the U.S. during any lengthy gap.